Authors

 2. The paper is written in Times New Roman font, size 12, with spacing 1.5, and alignment on both sides.

 3. Footnotes are written in Times New Roman font, size 10, spacing 1, double-aligned.
+Footnotes are used to explain or comment on terms.

 4. The paper should be numbered at the footer in Arabic numbers (Times New Roman font, size 12, aligned in the middle).

-7. The recommended length of the paper is 10,000 words, which includes an introduction, the central part of the manuscript, a conclusion, and footnotes.
+7. The recommended length of the paper is 10,000 words, which includes an introduction, the central part of the paper, a conclusion, and footnotes.
 The Editorial Board also accepts reviews of books and conferences, the length of which must not exceed 2,000 words.

 8. It is cited in APA style.
-The list of references is listed at the end of the paper, and contains only those sources that were used in the paper.
+The list of references is listed at the end of the paper and contains only those sources that were used in the paper.

 10. The paper must be structured through titles and subtitles, which are indicated by Arabic numbers: TITLE; 1.1.
 Subtitle; 1.1.1.
 Subtitle.